GenericMappingTools/gmt/doc_modern/rst/source/colorbar.rst

    colors for the two methods given identical RGB values.
 #.
 For cyclic (wrapping) color tables the cyclic symbol is plotted to the right
    of the color bar.
-If annotations are specified there then we place the cyclic symbol at the center of the color bar instead.
+If annotations are specified there then we place the cyclic symbol at the left, unless **+n** was used in which case we center of the color bar instead.

 See Also
 --------